 - No significant change in muscle strength in the upper or lower body

 - No significant change in protein synthesis or muscle hypertrophy

 This study is interesting.
-If you decide to try fenucreek, remember the people used in this investigation were college age males.
+If you decide to try fenugreek, remember the people used in this investigation were college-age males.
 This doesn't necessarily mean the same results would occur in men who are in their 50s, etc.